FIVE MOST SURPRISING FINDS

 The Bottom Line

 The generation that walked through actual fire — actual bullets, actual racism, actual systemic oppression — came home and built.
-They built families.
-They built businesses.
-They built communities.
+They built families, businesses, and communities.
 No hashtag.
 No TED talk.
-No cultural permission that the modern discourse insists is a prerequisite for achievement.
+No cultural permission.

-They are the living, documented refutation of the lie that systemic barriers render agency meaningless.
+They are the living, documented proof that systemic barriers do not erase agency.
 Every year we spend pretending their example does not exist is another year of children being taught that the system is more powerful than they are.
 The men who walked through Khe Sanh would never have tolerated that lesson.
 And they would never have taught it.